jhap1982/giveituruguay/1999/1999-11-18 - Patinoire de Mériadeck, Bordeaux, France/README.md

 ## Setlist

-Freaky Styley part of
+1. Freaky Styley part of
-Around the World
+2. Around the World
-You're Gonna Get Yours tease
+3. You're Gonna Get Yours tease
-Give It Away
+4. Give It Away
-Your Pussy's Glued to a Building on Fire JOHN
+5. Your Pussy's Glued to a Building on Fire JOHN
-Scar Tissue
+6. Scar Tissue
-My Lovely Man
+7. My Lovely Man
-Pea
+8. Pea
-Otherside
+9. Otherside
-If You Have to Ask
+10. If You Have to Ask
-Skinny Sweaty Man
+11. Skinny Sweaty Man
-I Could Have Lied
+12. I Could Have Lied
-Easily
+13. Easily
-Organic Anti-Beat Box Band
+14. Organic Anti-Beat Box Band
-Californication
+15. Californication
-London Calling tease
+16. London Calling tease
-Right on Time
+17. Right on Time
-Under the Bridge
+18. Under the Bridge
-Me and My Friends
+19. Me and My Friends
-ENCORE BREAK
+<br> ENCORE BREAK
-Sir Psycho Sexy
+20. Sir Psycho Sexy
-Search and Destroy
+21. Search and Destroy

 ## Notes